Characterization of fractional Chern insulator quasiparticles in twisted homobilayer MoTe$_2$: Diagonalize the full Hamiltonian of tMoTe

 In Fig.~\ref{overlap}, we compare the three ground states obtained by this alternative method with those in Sec.~\ref{sec:fci} for one and two localized quasiparticles.
 With the increasing of impurity potential strength $U_0$, the overlap grows quickly.
 For the single-quasiparticle case, the overlap has reached $\approx94\%$ when $U_0=1\ {\rm meV}$.
 However, $U_0=4\ {\rm meV}$ is needed for the two-quasiparticle case if we want to reach the same high overlap, probably because the two quasiparticles are not well separated from each other in the finite system.

 We hence estimate the impurity potential strength required to pin an isolate $\nu_h=2/3$ FCI quasiparticle as $\sim 1\ {\rm meV}$.
 This strength is still much smaller than the band gap of the top valence band in the single valley, which is $\approx 8.6 \ {\rm meV}$.
 In particular, we also notice that the overlaps are still growing even when $U_0$ has exceeded the gap separating the quasiparticle subspace and higher excited levels (Fig.~\ref{qp_energy}), indicating that the quasiparticle states cannot be mixed with other states by strong delta impurities.
-This also happens for the $\nu=1/3$ model Laughlin quasiholes, which are always the zero-energy ground states of the first-order Haldane pseudopotential combined with the delta pinning potential irrespective of the potential strength.
+This also happens for the $\nu=1/3$ model Laughlin quasiholes in Eq.~(\ref{eq:Laughlinqh}), which remain the zero-energy ground states of the first-order Haldane pseudopotential combined with the delta pinning potential irrespective of the potential strength.
+Therefore, we expect that the quasiparticle state in tMoTe$_2$ is indeed close to the model Laughlin quasiparticle subject to density modulation, as shown in Eq.~(\ref{PhiLLh}).